 The following parts of the body may be attacked using the authorized fighting techniques:

-Head
+- Head:

-Front (face and forehead), side and top.
+- Front (face and forehead), side and top.

-Torso
+- Torso:

-Front and side above the waist.
+- Front and side

-Leg
+- Thighs outside, inside and backside of the hip.

-For foot sweeps ankle level only.
+- Foot for sweeps ankle level only.

 Art.
 2.1 Target Areas, Prohibited Techniques and Behaviour.

 It is prohibited to: